Hesston bond issue for over $33 million passes

 HESSTON, Kan.
-(KSNW) — Voters in Hesston passed the School Improvement Bond Issue by 10 votes on Tuesday.
+(KSNW) — Voters in Hesston passed the school bond issue by 10 votes on Tuesday.

 In a vote of 790 to 780, the vote will issue a bond “in an amount not to exceed $33,475,000” to pay the costs of consolidating high school and middle school grade levels into one facility.